notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 3. Open `cmd` go to `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\`, run the command `..\..\bin\notepad++.exe -export=functionList -l[langName] .\[langName]\[yourTestDir2]\unitTest`
 4. A file named `unitTest.result.json` will be generated in the created directory `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\[langName]\[yourTestDir2]\`.
 Rename `unitTest.result.json` in the created directory  to `unitTest.expected.result`.

+### Create and Submit your Pull Request

+As noted in the ["Contributing" rules for Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/CONTRIBUTING.md), "All Pull Requests ... need to be attached to a issue on GitHub."
+So the first step is to create an issue which requests that the function list definition be improved (if it was already there) or added (if it was not yet there); in your issue, be sure to explain that you have the Function List definition ready, and will be submitting a Pull Request.
+The second step is to use the GitHub interface to create the Pull Request from your fork into the main repository.
+The final step is to wait for and respond to feedback from the developers as needed, until such time as your PR is accepted or rejected.